bugraptors-automation/jmeter-scripts-cogitate-ih/apache-jmeter-5.6.2/bin/README.md

 3. NewBusinessPolicyInfo
-	  i) It contains the fields necessary to provide Policy Information.
+	  i) It contains the fields necessary to provide Policy Information. ii) 'currentDate' - Accpeted values for date should be in dd-mm format.

 4. NewBusinessDriverDetails
 	  i) The driver count is driven by properties file.